|Time||What to Expect||What You Should Do|

 - If you have more than 2-3 pimples, or if they are painful or inflamed, you should contact the doctor who can incise them for you in the office.

-- Avoid sun exposure that may lead to altered pigmentation of transplanted or donor area.
+- Continue avoiding sun exposure that may lead to altered pigmentation of the transplanted or donor area.

-- Some patients may experience thinning of their existing hair in the area which is referred as shock loss.
+- Some patients may experience thinning of their existing hair in the transplanted area.
+This is referred to as shock loss.

-- Continue taking any medication that the doctor recommended to avoid or minimize shock loss.
+- Continue taking any medications that the doctor recommended to avoid or minimize shock loss.

-- Treat your scalp and hair normally with regular washing as you always do.
+- Treat your scalp and hair normally with regular hair washing as you always do.

 - Newly growing hair starts to become more visible as they grow to become longer and thicker

-- All of the new hairs have grown by this time, but they are not to their final thickness or length.
+- All of the new hairs have grown by the end of this period but they are not at their final thickness or length.